what-is-a-police-caution

 Types of police cautions

 There are two main types of cautions: simple and conditional.
+Understanding the difference between a caution and a conditional caution is essential for your rehabilitation period.

 • Simple cautions are for minor offences and become “spent” immediately.
 This means they are not disclosed on basic DBS checks.